 Currently, a visa is required for US and UK passport holders to enter the Republic of Zambia.
 Due to recent tourism developments, tourists can now purchase the KAZA Visa for $50 USD upon arrival at multiple points of entry in Zambia (have American dollars, cash, ready to pay this).

 The KAZA Visa allows tourists to move between Zambia and Zimbabwe for 30 days.
 It also allows for day-trips into Botswana through the Kazungula border.
-For more information on the KAZA Visa for Zambia and Zimbabwe, visit the Association for the Promotion of Tourism to Africa’s website.
+For more information on the KAZA Visa for Zambia and Zimbabwe, read here.

 A handful of vaccines, such as Hepatitis A, Typhoid, and Rabies may be recommended for travel to Zambia.
 Malarial precautions are frequently used in all southern African countries.
 Yellow Fever may also be required depending on other countries you visit during your trip (most notably South Africa).